dsccommunity/xPSDesiredStateConfiguration/README.md

 * The account name scoped to the explicit machine name (eg. myserver\users or myserver\username).
 * The account name scoped using the explicit local machine qualifier (eg. .\users or .\username).

-Domain members may be specified using domain\name or Universal Principal Name (UPN) formatting.
+Domain members may be specified using domain\name or User Principal Name (UPN) formatting.
 The following illustrates the various formats

 * Domain joined machines: mydomain\myserver or myserver@mydomain.com
 * Domain user accounts: mydomain\username or username@mydomain.com